top of page

 ACADEMY

-Academic training
+Academic education

 2018 – 2020 Doctorate in Medicine

-Specialization: Gynecology and obstetrics
+Specialty: Gynecology and Obstetrics

 Dissertation: The Impact of an Intensive Educational Program Regarding Preeclampsia on Health Professional Knowledge at Clinical Hospital of Obstetrics and Gynecology